Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • Around Bandokoro Ōtaki Falls, the fall color can last until early November.

-Norikura Visitor Center (Chūbu Sangaku National Park Norikura Visitor Center) at the hillside of Norikura Highland is a facility you will want to visit first when you arrive at Norikura Kōgen.
+Norikura Visitor Center (Chūbu Sangaku National Park Norikura Visitor Center), situated on the hillside of Norikura Highland, is a facility you will want to visit first upon arrival at Norikura Kogen.

-Here, you can obtain the most up-to-date information on all attractions at the highland and Mt.
-Norikura.
-The staff will advise what to look out for during your stay based on the weather and road conditions.
-This information is critical to ensure your safety at Norikura Kōgen.
+Here, you can obtain the most up-to-date information on all attractions in Norikura Kogen and Mt Norikura.
+The staff will advise you on what to look out for during your stay, taking into account the weather and road conditions.
+This information is critical to ensure your safety at Norikura Kogen.

 The visitor center is also where you catch buses departing for Kamikōchi (上高地) and/or Shirahone Onsen (白骨温泉).